ReDI-School/fullstack_bootcamp/projects/01_ecommerce/04_milestone/recap.md

 ### **4. Fetching Data from APIs**

 - **Why Fetch Data?**
-  - Dynamic applications require data fetched from external sources like APIs.
+  - Sometimes, applications require data fetched from external sources like APIs.
 - **How to Fetch Data?**
   - Use the `fetch` function inside a `useEffect` hook to load data when a component mounts.
 - **Example**: